 It is no secret that most larger chested woman really struggle to not constantly show cleavage.
 That can come in handy on a date, or a fun night out with girlfriends.

-However, it's not quite so appropriate when attending a parent-teacher conference, or sideline cheering on your kiddos at a football game.
+However, not quite so appropriate when attending a parent-teacher conference, or sideline cheering on your kiddos at a football game.

 As long as we are discussing modesty, we have to address the nipple.
 You know the frustration of wearing a bra, and still having your nipples show through!
 It can be mortifying!